 Kitty Hricenak is a retired administrator from the Greensburg Salem School District.
 Throughout her career as an educator, she was devoted to meeting the needs of all children by developing partnerships with local universities, social service agencies, businesses and foundations.
 As a principal, her passion involved reading and particularly early childhood literacy.
 She helped establish several reading programs, bringing parents and children together to foster the love of reading.
 She initiated Big Brother/Big Sister mentoring programs in the elementary schools in Greensburg Salem.
 She worked closely with the United Way of Westmoreland County, developing pre-school partnerships to facilitate children’s smooth transition into Kindergarten.
 In addition to a Master’s Degree in Teaching, she pursued advanced degrees in reading education at the University of Pittsburgh and is a graduate of the University of Pittsburgh Principal’s Academy.
-Currently serving as Secretary of Westmoreland Children First board, Kitty is also a member of the four-person volunteer accounting team for Tri-City Meals on Wheels.
-She is a member of The Committee for The Westmoreland Museum.
+Kitty is the Secretary for The Committee for The Westmoreland Museum.
+Kitty is also a member of the four-person volunteer accounting team for Tri-City Meals on Wheels.
 Since retiring, Kitty travels extensively.
 However, her favorite trips are to Virginia where she visits her daughters and her granddaughter, Ava.

 Kris Feliciani is the owner and President of the Kris Feliciani, State Farm Insurance Agency, located in Youngwood, Pennsylvania.
 Kris has over 31 years of experience in the insurance industry.
 Kris is a 1987 graduate of the Ohio Northern University with a Bachelor of Science degree major in Business Management & Marketing.
 She is a member of the Women’s President’s Organization (WPO), a premier membership organization for women presidents, CEO’s and managing directors of privately held multimillion-dollar companies.
 Kris has achieved many awards from State Farm including Crystal Excellence, Golden Triangle, Silver Scroll, Honor Agent and Ambassador for Life.
 She enjoys helping people, especially children.
 She has been a board member with WCF since 2017 and hopes to utilize her business experience to help all the children currently serviced by Westmoreland Children’s Bureau.
 Kris and her husband, Christopher, have 3 adult children Pamela, Meghan and Samuel.